 It’s located in a stunning building that doesn’t look at all like a standard cafè (in fact, it took me a bit to realize that was it!) and features a series of elegant rooms and meeting venues, the most famous being the Green, the White and Red, representing the colors of the Italian flag.

-Although you can dine here, I suggest to visit only for a drink or coffee.
+Although you can dine here, I suggest visiting only for a drink or coffee.
 Not to miss is their famous caffè Pedrocchi, a mint-flavored coffee.
 I’ve also heard that the tiramisù is delicious, but I haven’t tried it.

 - Address: Via VIII Febbraio, 15